 While studying design in NCAD, I spent a semester in Geneva where I discovered a passion for cooking.
-Food was verrry expensive to buy out, so we made everything from scratch!
+Food was verrry expensive to buy in a cafe/restaurant, so we made everything from scratch!
 I made friends with people from Venezuela, Canada, Japan etc. and was introduced to cuisines from all over the world.

 For my degree show, I designed a campaign all about healthy eating, aimed at college students.
 I set up an Instagram account to encourage students to make healthy food and the account has grown and developed with me.